electricimp/OAuth/README.md

 **To add this library to your project, add** `#require "OAuth2.agent.lib.nut:2.0.0"` **to the top of your agent code.**

+**NOTE:** Please note the current OAuth library implementation uses the native platform [crypto](https://developer.electricimp.com/api/crypto) APIs, which are supported on developer devices’ agents only.
+Support for production deveices' agents is coming.
+Please contact Electric Imp and/or raise an [issue](https://github.com/electricimp/OAuth-2.0/issues) for more details.

 ## OAuth2.JWTProfile.Client ##

 This class implements an OAuth 2.0 client flow using a JSON Web Token (JWT) as the means for requesting access tokens and for client authentication.